 You may have heard that buying a new car is a bad investment.
 There are a few reasons why this is the case.
 First, cars often lose value as soon as you drive them off the lot.
 Second, cars are at risk of wreck or damage.
 Third, cars depreciate in value over time.
 An option is similar.
 Let’s see how.

 When you trade an option, you typically buy at the ask price and sell at the bid price.
 The ask price can be like paying sticker price for a car.
 If you try to sell the car to someone else, you’ll probably get less than what you paid.
-With an option, you usually sell at the bid price, which you can see in Figure 1 is generally less than the ask price.
+With an option, you usually sell at the bid price, which is generally less than the ask price.
 So if you buy at the ask price and immediately sell at the bid, you'll experience a loss.

 The risk of crashing and depreciation in options comes by way of the premium value.
 You can divide an option's price into two parts: intrinsic and extrinsic value.
 The intrinsic value is the difference between the stock price and strike price.
 The extrinsic value is the difference between the option's premium and the intrinsic value.